sunyi000/tim-workshop2025/docker-installation-mac.md

 4. For running GUI container with Podman, you will need to install XQuartz to forward the graphical display from the container to your Mac.

 ## Install XQuarz
-Step 1: Install XQuartz

 Since macOS does not have native X11 support, you need to install XQuartz:

+### Install XQuartz
-Download XQuartz from xquartz.org
+1. Download XQuartz from xquartz.org.
-Install it by running the .dmg file and following the installation steps.
+2. Install it by running the .dmg file and following the installation steps.
-After installation, restart your Mac.
+3. After installation, restart your Mac.

+## Configure XQuartz
-Open XQuartz from Applications > Utilities > XQuartz.
+1. Open XQuartz from Applications > Utilities > XQuartz.
-Go to Settings, and on the Security tab, make sure "Allow connections from networkclients" is checked In XQuartz, open a terminal window and run
+2. Go to Settings, on the Security tab, make sure "Allow connections from networkclients" is checked
+3. In XQuartz, open a terminal (XQuartz terminal) window and run

 ` xhost + `

-Step 2: Configure Podman Desktop for X11 Forwarding

-Open Podman Desktop.
-Go to Settings and make sure your Podman virtual machine is running.
-Open a terminal and check if Podman is working
-`podman info`

-Step 3: Run a GUI Container with X11
+## Run a GUI Container with X11
-Set the DISPLAY environment variable to point to your Mac’s X11 server:
+1. On Mac Terminal, Set the DISPLAY environment variable to point to your Mac’s X11 server:

 `export DISPLAY=host.docker.internal:0`

 This tells the container where to send the GUI output.

-Start a GUI-based container with the proper settings:
+2. Start a GUI-based container with the proper settings:

 `podman run -e DISPLAY=host.docker.internal:0 --rm `docker.io/library/test-fiji:latest `

+(replace test-fiji with your own name)

 The -e DISPLAY=host.docker.internal:0 tells the container where to send the GUI output.

 The --rm flag removes the container after exit.

 If host.docker.internal:0 doesn’t work, try: